What are PVRS & PVRS Categories?

 Realistic Security: Most organizations are not defending themselves against nation-state actors or terrorists; they’re just mitigating practical, common threats.
 For them, “effective security” looks more like “locks, cameras, and keycards”, not “armed guards and blast doors”.
 The kind of security they are aiming for is safeguards like sensible application isolation (for example, not running apps as domain admin), rate limiting and bot protection for public-facing systems, and a tested off-site backup and recovery plan.

-PVRS’ categories are designed to provide guidance in a way that a raw severity score can’t.
+PVRS categories are designed to provide guidance in a way that a raw severity score can’t.
 They focus on what to do and when, instead of offering just numbers.

 Let’s say you have two vulnerabilities with the same CVSS score (9.4).
 One is in a logging library limited to an internal network and running with low privileges; the other affects a file upload component exposed to the public internet.
 Traditional scoring treats them as equally severe, but in practice they aren’t.
-PVRS would likely flag the internet-facing issue for immediate remediation, while scheduling the internal logging issue for a routine upgrade cycle.
+ProGet would likely categorize the internet-facing issue for immediate remediation, while scheduling the internal logging issue for a routine upgrade cycle.
 Same score, different urgency.

 Category 1: No Special Action Required